 “I love the town and people, I plan to raise my family in Westfield,” he said.
 “We’re going to in Westfield a long time.”

 LoGrippo said his biggest issues are reducing property taxes and town spending, along with reducing the size of government and recruiting more volunteers into town government.
 He declined to discuss specifics for his tax and government reduction platforms, but said volunteer recruitment will be key to reducing spending.
 He said he is still working on the specifics of the plan.

-LoGrippo declined to take a specific position on the third ward’s most controversial issue, the placement of a pedestrian activated stoplight on a private resident’s lawn on Central Avenue, just in from the intersection with Clover Street.
+LoGrippo declined to take a specific position on the third ward’s most controversial issue, the on a private resident’s lawn on Central Avenue, just in from the intersection with Clover Street.
 The light, which was placed there as part of the overall traffic safety improvements along the Central Avenue corridor, has been vocally opposed by Adina Enclescu, whose lawn the light sits on, and Enclescu’s neighbor, Maria Carluccio.
 Enclescu and Carluccio have spoken out against the light at Council meetings since September, asking for the light to be moved 100-feet to the intersection with Clover.